 I have listed all the funds above.
 However, I suggest constructing the portfolio as below within your equity portfolio.

-Conclusion:-These are my selections but it does not mean they must be universal selections.
+Conclusion:- These are my selections but it does not mean they must be universal selections.
 Hence, if you have a different opinion, then you can adopt so.
 You also noticed that I hardly change my stance until and unless there is a valid reason.
-In the end, investing is a BORING and LONG TERM journey ?
+In the end, investing is a BORING and LONG-TERM journey, right?
 Best of LUCK!!